coco98/python-slack-bot/README.md

 # python-slack-bot

+**This is slackbot you will have:**
 ![](https://media.giphy.com/media/26u8yqs5WE4bINd3W/giphy.gif)

 This is a simple slackbot that responds to slash commands and uses message buttons.

-This is the easiest and fastest way to deploy a slackbot because slack callbacks require HTTPS URLs with valid SSL certificates, which Hasura generates automatically :)
+It allows users on a channel to post messages to the channel.

 Features:

-1. Receive command
+1. Receive command: `/anonbot here's a message for the channel sent from an anonymous team member`
-2. Insert command data in the database using the Hasura data APIs
+2. Save the command data in the database (uses Hasura data APIs)
-3. Echo the same output as a message only the user can see, with a confirm message button
+3. Ask the slack user to confirm if they want to post their message
-4. If the user clicks on the confirm button, display the message to the whole channel
+4. If the user clicks on the confirm button, post the message to the channel as the bot so that everyone can see

+Reasons why this is the best way to get started with a basic slackbot:

+1. This is a small but perfect example of how to implement a bot that accepts commands
+2. The bot asks users for their confirmation and is a good starting point for implementing interactive commands/messages/buttons in slackbots
+3. Slack requires all bots to have API callbacks on HTTPS.
+This project can be deployed on a free Hasura cluster in one command which auto-generates certified free SSL certificates (LetsEncrypt FTW) :)

 You can make trivial modifications to the code to make the bot work as you wish.